Kashmir (song)

 "Kashmir" is a song by the English rock band Led Zeppelin.
-Included on their sixth album Physical Graffiti (1975), it was written by Jimmy Page and Robert Plant with contributions from John Bonham over a period of three years with lyrics dating to 1973.
+Featured on their sixth studio album Physical Graffiti (1975), it was written by Jimmy Page and Robert Plant with contributions from John Bonham over a period of three years with lyrics dating to 1973.
+John Paul Jones was late arriving to the studio for the recording sessions, so did not receive a writer's credit.

 The song became a concert staple, performed by the band at almost every concert after its release.
 It has been described as one of Led Zeppelin's two most overtly progressive epics (the other being "Stairway to Heaven").

 Composition

 Page uses a guitar tuning of D–A–D–G–A–D, which he had used for the instrumentals "White Summer" and "Black Mountain Side".
 The song combines different rhythmic meters: the guitar riff is in triple meter, while the vocal is in quadruple meter.
 Plant felt that the drumming was an important component of the song and that Bonham did not overplay his part.
+"Kashmir" is one of a few Led Zeppelin songs where Page used a Danelectro guitar, rather than his usual Gibson Les Paul or Fender Stratocaster models.

 Page recorded a demo version with drummer Bonham late in 1973, when John Paul Jones was late for the recording sessions.
 Plant later added lyrics and a middle section; in early 1974, Jones added orchestration.
-Session players were brought in for the string and horn sections for "Kashmir" and Jones added a Mellotron.
+Session players were brought in for the string and horn sections and Jones added a Mellotron part.

 The lyrics were written by Plant in 1973 immediately after Led Zeppelin's 1973 US tour.
 None of the group members had visited Kashmir.
 Instead, Plant was inspired during a drive through a desolate desert area of southern Morocco.